-Material extrusion is an additive manufacturing where a shaped bead of material, often melted, is extruded through a computer-controlled nozzle.
+Material extrusion is additive manufacturing where a shaped bead of material, often melted, is extruded through a computer-controlled nozzle.
 This material builds on top of itself, the build platform, or support structures, to form the shape of the parts.

 Fused Deposition Modeling, FDM, is also known as Fused Filament Fabrication, FFF, in its desktop counterparts.
 The FDM process uses a reel of thermoplastic-based material.
 The filament material is unspooled and fed into a heated extruder where it is deposited by a nozzle.
 For most FDM platforms, the nozzle moves in the X and Y directions while the platform moves further away in the Z direction as the part is formed.

-FDM has a unique benefit of being user friendly because it does not need a sealed build chamber or complex thermal properties.
+FDM has the unique benefit of being user friendly because it does not need a sealed build chamber or complex thermal properties.
 The raw material is also easy to handle and store in an open environment.
-Because the material instantly hardens after being deposited, the FDM process requires support structure for overhanging features.
+Because the material instantly hardens after being deposited, the FDM process requires a support structure for overhanging features.
 This also allows various infills to be generated beyond a solid center to the part.
-Infills are used reduce material and time used to produce parts with large internal mass.
+Infills are used to reduce material and time used to produce parts with large internal mass.
 Infills look like internal grids in the part.
 Although infills do provide benefits to weight and price, they may reduce the part’s strength versus a solid fill.

 Commercially used platforms typically have FDM machines with at least two materials and extrusion heads--one for the part and the other for the support material.
-Support material is often soluble in sodium hydroxide (NaOH) or caustic solutions, leaving only the completed part after a soaking cycle.
+Support material is often soluble in a sodium hydroxide (NaOH) or caustic solutions, leaving only the completed part after a soaking cycle.
 Professional 3D printing services like Xometry use the Stratasys Fortus FDM line due to its high reliability, diverse material selection, and build platforms up to three feet.

 Material jetting is a process where microdroplets of material are selectively deposited on a build platform.
 Looking similar to a 3-dimensional inkjet printing process, material jetting can produce high detail parts and often boasts the ability to use multiple materials, multiple colors, or both.
 It performs this by selectively depositing a material pixel-by-pixel.

-This is not to be confused with binder jetting, where jetted binder is used to hold together a material, layer by layer, typically on a powder bed.
+This is not to be confused with binder jetting, where the jetted binder is used to hold together a material, layer by layer, typically on a powder bed.
 Material jetting is depositing the part material directly.